Brett Gardner Reacts To Having Possibly Played His Last Home Game As A Yankee

 — MLB Trade Rumors (@mlbtraderumors) September 24, 2018

-Realizing the moment it potentially was when Gardner ran out to center field, the bleacher creatures gave him a long and passionate roll-call.
-While he may not have admitted to spending much time thinking about it possibly being the last time he stands in the outfield as a Yankee, the fans did, and they showed him some love and appreciation for all he has been to the team over the last decade.
+Realizing the gravity of the moment as Gardner ran out to center field, the bleacher creatures gave him a long and passionate roll-call.
+While he may not have admitted to spending much time thinking about the game perhaps being the last time he stands in the outfield as a Yankee — the fans did.

+The fans in attendance showed him some love and appreciation for all he has given to the team, and ticketholders, over the last decade of service to the New York Yankees.